Button

 Using arrows

-Use an arrow on a button to symbolise an action the user may not expect, such as leaving the Skyscanner website.
-All other buttons already indicate progress simply by being buttons, so there’s no need to emphasise them more by adding right-pointing arrows.
+Arrows on buttons symbolise an action the user may not expect such as leaving the product to a 3rd party site.
+All other buttons indicate progress simply by being buttons, so there’s no need to emphasise them more by adding right-pointing arrows.

 Buttons without icons